 Any one of the station status circles will show the ISO alert icon in association with the Oxygen Alert icon for about 3 seconds along with an audio chime after an inspiration effort where oxygen did not flow when it otherwise should have.
-This is called the flowfault alert and can be from any of the following reasons:
+This is called the flow fault alert and can be from any of the following reasons:

-- 1. The oxygen supply has been removed, turned off or has run empty. - 2.
-The supply line has become pinched off, disconnected, obstructed or the primary regulator has failed. - 3) The station unit has failed.
+- The oxygen supply has been removed, turned off or has run empty. - 2.
+The supply line has become pinched off, disconnected, obstructed or the primary regulator has failed. - The Station unit has failed inform the user.
+Resuming respiration will automatically clear the apnea alert and oxygen will continue to flow on-demand.
+Apnea alert for any of the stations can be cleared with the CLR/OFF but-